AndrewRoy10/VRM/README.md

 I plan for this to have two layers the bottom with all of the ICs and then a second PCB for all of the connectors.
 The Pololu board will be soldered onto the bottom layer PCB.
 The preferred connector for everything will be WAGO quick connects.
+Each connector will have an LED in series to display status.
+All resistors are 0201 (0603 Metric) sizing standard.
+All capacitors are Ceramic Capacitor 0402 (1005 Metric).